emilybernard1/BookAndCraftTrackerApp/README.md

-TECHNOLOGIES USED
+### TECHNOLOGIES USED
 ------------------
--Mongoose
+- Mongoose
--Express
+- Express
--MongoDB
+- MongoDB
--Liquidjs
+- Liquidjs
--Node
+- Node
--Nodemon
+- Nodemon
--CSS
+- CSS
--HTML
+- HTML

-USER STORIES
+### USER STORIES
 -----------------
 As a user, I want the ability to...
   - sign up.